actix/actix-website/content/docs/url-dispatch.md

 http://example.com/foo/La%20Pe%C3%B1a
 ```

-The matchdict will look like so (the value is URL-decoded):
+The match dictionary will look like so (the value is URL-decoded):

 ```
 Params{'bar': 'La Pe\xf1a'}